How to take care of your sunglasses

 Don’t breathe on your sunglasses and then wipe them, either.

-“Use an approved lens cleaner,” Tibbs says.
+“Use an approved lens cleaner,” Dr. Tibbs says.
 Only use a microfiber cloth especially made to clean glasses.
 If the cloth gets dirty, you can either launder it or buy a new one.

 4. Don't leave your sunglasses in the car